LitroRouter — A URLPattern Router for Web Components

 import { LitroRouter } from '@beatzball/litro-router';

-go() pushes a new history state and triggers a navigation.
-Use this for navigation from event handlers, form submissions, or after an async operation completes.
+LitroRouter.go() is a static method — it pushes a new history entry and dispatches a synthetic popstate, which the active router instance picks up.
+Use it from event handlers, form submissions, or after an async operation completes.

 Back and forward